-Micron Technology: It Aint Over Till Optane Sings
+Micron Technology: It Ain't Over Till Optane Sings

 - Mobile Business Unit (MBU) just got certification from a “major” Mobile OEM last quarter and has additional certifications with other OEMs underway (This BU represents 15% of its revenue).

-- Embedded Business Unit (EBU) got its first 3D TLC eMCP and eMMC solutions qualified at a “major” chipset vendor last quarter, and the 64-layer 3D TLC UFS are starting qualification process later this year (This BU represents 15% of its revenue).
+- Embedded Business Unit (EBU) got its first 3D TLC eMCP and eMMC solutions qualified at a “major” chipset vendor last quarter, and the 64-layer 3D TLC UFS is starting qualification process later this year (This BU represents 15% of its revenue).

 - Storage Business Unit (SBU) is the only BU that could decrease in revenue.
 During the past quarter, there was a component quality issue on some TLC 3D NAND products that caused production to be halted.
 While the issue did not have a notable impact on the Q4 earnings, quality issues tend to hurt brand recognition in the long run (This BU represents 20% of its revenue).